HandsOnDataViz/book/docs/HandsOnDataViz.md

 Table <a href="#tab:us-income">1</a>?
 Since the line chart contains the same historical start and stop points as the table, it should not make any difference.
-But the line chart also communicates a powerful, visualized story about income gaps that grabs our attention more effectively than the table.
+But the line chart also communicates a powerful, visualized data story about income gaps that grabs your attention more effectively than the table.
 As your eyes follow the colored lines horizontally across the page, the widening inequality between the top versus the middle and bottom tiers is striking.
 The chart also packs so much granular information into one image.
-Looking closely, you also notice how the top-tier income level was relatively stable during the 1970s, then spiked upward from the 1980s to the present, far distant from the other lines.
-Meanwhile, as the middle-tier income line rose slightly over time, the lowest-tier slightly declined, meaning that the bottom half of the population has less purchasing power in 2019 than they did at their peak in the early 2000s.
+Looking closely, you also notice how the top-tier income level was relatively stable during the 1970s, then spiked upward from the 1980s to the present, and grew more distant from other lines.
+Meanwhile, as the middle-tier income line rose slightly over time, the lowest-tier slightly declined, meaning that the bottom half of the population had less purchasing power in 2019 than they did at their peak in the early 2000s.
 The rich got richer, and the poor got poorer, as the saying goes.
 But the chart reveals how rapidly those riches grew, and how poverty became even worse, over time.